Taiko2k/Moonbeam/README.md

 # Moonbeam VRC

-A modern GNOME styled VRChat friendship management tool.
-Build using GTK4 + Adwaita.
-Intended to be an alternative to [VRCX](https://github.com/vrcx-team/VRCX) but for Linux.
+A VRChat friend manager for Linux.
+Intended to be an alternative to [VRCX](https://github.com/vrcx-team/VRCX).

-Not particularly usable in its current state.
+Current features:

+ - See which of your friends are online
+ - View friend information
+ - Location tracker
+ - Youtube URL extraction

+Planned features:

+ - Friend log
+ - World information
+ - Instance information
+ - Add/Remove friend
+ - More

+### Building / Installing

+todo